centiservice/mats3/docs/README.md

 ### [Basics](developing/A-DevelopingBasics.md)

 How to code Mats Endpoints and Stages.
 Single-stage and multi-stage Endpoints.
 Terminators.
 Initiation of Mats Flows.
-How to perform synchronous Mats requests.
+How to perform synchronous Mats requests using the `MatsFuturizer`.

 ### [Transactional Stages and Redelivery](developing/TransactionsAndRedeliveries.md)